 By 1795, Astor had purchased a dozen ships and began a thriving import/export business.
 Five years later, the man had amassed almost a quarter of a million dollars and had become one of the leading figures in the fur trade.

-In 1810, Astor financed the overland Astor Expedition which would discover South Pass, through which hundreds of thousands settlers would later travel the Oregon, California, and Mormon Trails through the Rocky Mountains.
+In 1810, Astor financed the overland Astor Expedition which would discover South Pass, Wyoming, through which hundreds of thousands of settlers would later travel the Oregon, California, and Mormon Trails through the Rocky Mountains.
 In April 1811, he established Fort Astoria, the first permanent United States community on the Pacific coast in present-day Oregon.

-The War of 1812 nearly destroyed Astor’s company and he was forced to sell Fort Astoria, which was renamed Fort George.
+The War of 1812 nearly destroyed Astor’s company, and he was forced to sell Fort Astoria, which was renamed, Fort George.
 However, five years later, in 1817, Congress passed an act that excluded foreign traders from U.S. territory, making the American Fur Company the biggest in the Great Lakes region.

-In 1821, the company partnered with the Chouteau interests of St. Louis, Missouri, giving the company a monopoly in the Missouri River region and later, in the Rocky Mountains.
+In 1821, the company partnered with the Chouteau interests of St. Louis, Missouri, giving the company a monopoly in the Missouri River region and, later, in the Rocky Mountains.
 Growing larger each year, the American Fur Company made a practice of buying out small businesses or putting them out of business with stiff competition, virtually having a market on the entire fur trade by 1830.

 In 1834 Astor sold his fur-trading business and began to invest in New York real estate.
-Sure that New York would emerge as one of the world’s greatest cities; he aggressively began buying and developing large tracts of land in Manhattan.
-Adding millions to his already substantial wealth, he was the richest person in the United States at the time of his death in 1848, leaving the bulk of his fortune to his children.
+Sure that New York would emerge as one of the world’s greatest cities, he aggressively began buying and developing large tracts of land in Manhattan.
+Adding millions to his already substantial wealth, he was the wealthiest person in the United States at the time of his death in 1848, leaving the bulk of his fortune to his children.